 - PSTA is playing a pivotable role in shaping clean transportation.
 Last year PSTA led a statewide electric bus procurement and PSTA is transitioning to zero emission buses.
 In FY 2023 we anticipate the receipt of 13 sustainable electric replacement buses and have funding already programmed or anticipated for a total of 60 zero emission buses over the next five years.
-What was a vision is becoming reality and improving air quality for the community we serve. - To be able to accommodate the increasing electric fleet, PSTA will be embarking on an electric infrastructure project as well as a solar project to save money and reduce dependency on the grid. - The SunRunner Bus Rapid Transit Project, the first in the Tampa Bay Region, will be in full service.
+What was a vision is becoming reality and improving air quality for the community we serve. - To be able to accommodate the increasing electric fleet, PSTA will be embarking on an electric infrastructure project as well as a solar project to save money and reduce dependency on the grid. - The SunRunner Bus Rapid Transit Project, the first in the Tampa Bay Region, will be in full service. - PSTA received a notice of award for \$20,000,000 from the USDOT Rebuilding America Infrastructure with Sustainability and Equity (RAISE) grant program.
+This grant is for the construction of the Clearwater Intermodal Transit Center, that along with other PSTA grants and funding partners will allow for the project design completion in FY 2023 and the construction to begin in FY 2024.
+This environmentally friendly facility for our riders will replace our old Park Street Terminal. - Diversity, Equity, and Inclusion have always been important to PSTA and now we are making sure they are fully integrated into all our internal and external projects and programs.

-- Diversity, Equity, and Inclusion have always been important to PSTA and now we are making sure they are fully integrated into all our internal and external projects and programs. - Equity in the marketplace for our employees is being addressed.
+- Equity in the marketplace for our employees is being addressed.
 Last year the SEIU Union asked for and received additional wage increases that brought the bus operators to the highest paid in the State.
 Administrative Employees were in large part addressed with the remaining employees to be brought up to 100% of market rate in FY 2023. - PSTA also has increased the level of poverty limit to 200% from 150%, to help those in the community be eligible for Transit Dependent status.
-By doing so a monthly pass is reduced to \$11 from \$70, a significant savings to our riders. - PSTA continues to work towards receiving all the funding from Federal, State and local sources for the construction of the Clearwater Transit Center.
-This environmentally friendly facility for our riders will replace our old Park Street Terminal.
+By doing so a monthly pass is reduced to \$11 from \$70, a significant savings to our riders.

 While PSTA is pleased to offer so many exciting new programs and projects there are challenges as we look beyond Fiscal 2023.
-Going forward PSTA needs to focus on fiscal sustainability in a post pandemic world as the one-time COVID 19 relief funds will be exhausted.
+On a long-term strategic basis, PSTA needs to focus on fiscal sustainability in a post pandemic world as the one-time COVID 19 relief funds will be exhausted in the near future.
 Additional partnerships and recurring sustainable funding sources will be needed in the future as we improve our service to the community.

-I look forward to new partnerships, new innovations, and to present the present the FY 2023 Proposed Budget and the Five - Year Capital Improvement Program that reflects PSTA's mission, the strategic Sustainability Plan, and goals.
+I look forward to new partnerships, new innovations, and to present the FY 2023 Proposed Budget and the Five - Year Capital Improvement Program that reflects PSTA's mission, the strategic Sustainability Plan, and goals.